cloudfoundry/exemplar-release/README.md

 starts quickly, but takes time to discover services or connect to its backend, you may wish to use `post-start` to query the readiness of your job to start handling requests.
 If a `post-start` script is provided, BOSH will not consider a job to be ready until it has exited successfully.

+When ensuring in a `post-start` that your job's is healthy and its dependencies are met, you are responsible for implementing the proper timeouts.
+Most of the time, these timeouts will need to be configurable in order for your job to adapt to slow or loaded IaaS infrastructures.
+A good way to do this is to expose a timeout scale factor in your job's configuration properties.

 #### Post-Deploy ([docs](https://bosh.io/docs/post-deploy/))